espocrm/documentation/docs/administration/moving-to-another-server.md

     it should be configured under your web-server user.

-Now, your EspoCRM instance is running on a new server.
+Now, your EspoCRM instance is running on the new server.